 - SunExpress– Sun express have limited service internally in Turkey but services some routes direct that other airlines do not.
 We flew direct from Cappadocia to Izmir.
 Every other carrier we had to go through Istanbul.
 They also are an international carrier providing service to/from Turkey.

-A word about Airports in Istanbul
+Traveling Around Turkey: A Word about Airports in Istanbul

 It is worth mentioning there are two airports in Istanbul- Sabiha Gökçen International Airport (SAW) and Istanbul Atatürk AirportI (IST).
 IST is easy to get to/from the city via public transport and you can use the Metro.
 Going to SAW takes longer and you need to use the Havas bus or pay for a taxi which is expensive.
 Check when you are booking your flights, many of these airlines service both airports and if there is no great price difference it is easier (depending on your destination in Istanbul) to fly into IST.